solo-io/gloo/docs/content/operations/production_deployment/_index.md

     ...
 ```

-You can set this value in your Helm overrides file by adding the following setting:
+You can set `disableKubernetesDestinations: true` in your Helm overrides file by adding the following setting:
 ```yaml
 settings:
   disableKubernetesDestinations: true
 ```

+In your VirtualService make sure to use Upstreams as your routing destination:
+{{< highlight yaml "hl_lines=4-8" >}}
+routes:
+- matchers:
+   - prefix: /petstore
+  routeAction:
+    single:
+      upstream:
+        name: petstore
+        namespace: gloo-system
+{{< /highlight >}}

 ### Configure appropriate resource usage